 - ✓ Decide how many times your group will meet, when, and for how long.
 We recommend four sessions, 60 to 90 minutes each, but you can choose the format that works best for you. - ✓ Decide whom you will invite.
 How will you reach them?
 We've sent you a sample invitation to get you started. - ✓ If your organization has more than one office, determine how to include people in different locations.
 You can form additional groups in remote locations, or you can invite people to join a group virtually. - ✓ Choose the facilitators.
 We recommend that each group have a facilitator someone who will set the tone for open discussion and confidentiality, ask questions as suggested in this guide, and keep track of time.
 The facilitator role can rotate to a different person for each session or remain the same throughout the sessions. - ✓ Will your organization buy Playing Big books for participants?
 Some companies buy 30 or 50 books and give them away to the first people who sign up.
-It's a great way to build excitement about your group reading.
-Contact us to learn about bulk discounts for 25 or more books. - ✓ Determine your meeting dates and reserve a meeting space for each session. - ✓ Send out the announcement and first invitation (see our templates to get started.) - ✓ Before each session, send out a reminder and book group guidelines (also in our templates.) - ✓ Let us know when your group will be starting and finishing.
-We'll send you a recorded welcome video from Tara as well as an invitation to her next live Q&A session, specifically for Playing Big book groups!
-Email Gretchen at gretchen@playingbig.org.
+It's a great way to build excitement about your group reading. - ✓ Determine your meeting dates and reserve a meeting space for each session. - ✓ Send out the announcement and first invitation (see our templates to get started). - ✓ Before each session, send out a reminder and book group guidelines (also in our templates). - ✓ Feel free to let us know you're forming a Playing Big book group we love to hear from our community!
+You can send a note to playingbig@taramohr.com so our team can cheer you on.
+Feel free to reach out with any questions along the way as well, we're happy to support you!